 Canada's Study on Physical Activity Levels Among Youth-specific Questions

-Q: What is Canada’s Study on Physical Activity Levels Among Youth (CAN PLAY)?
+Q: What is the Canadian Physical Activity Levels Among Youth Study (CAN PLAY)?

-A: Canada’s Study on Physical Activity Levels Among Youth is a study designed to collect comprehensive and accurate objective information on the physical activity levels of Canadians via pedometers.
+A: The Canadian Physical Activity Levels Among Youth Study is designed to collect comprehensive and accurate objective information on the physical activity levels of Canadians via pedometers.
 From 2005 to 2016, the study collects data from children and youth aged 5-19.

 Q: Why do we need it?
 Could this information not be found in other sources?